zilexa/Flexget-instructions/README.md

 Content is downloaded using RSS Feeds and search engines that provide magnet links to torrent hives.

 ### What does it do exactly? ###
-In non-Flexget/non-technical terms, this guide will allow Flexget to do the following on a daily basis **AUTOMATICALLY**, some tasks are performed more often and for efficiency, not necessarily in this order:
+In non-Flexget/non-technical terms, this guide will allow Flexget to leverage the CONFIG.YML in this repository to do the following on a daily basis **AUTOMATICALLY**, some tasks are performed more often and for efficiency, not necessarily in this order:

 <details><summary>What Flexget does for TVshows...</summary>
 <p><ul>